-Life expectancy in Derbyshire is similar to the average for England.
+Life expectancy for women in Derbyshire is similar to the average for England; however life expectancy for men is significantly better in Derbyshire.
 Life expectancy at birth is 82.5 years for women and 78.8 years for men.
-However there is considerable variation in life expectancy across the county with differences across the authority of 7.7 years for males between the best and worst of areas and just 5.6 years for females.
+However there is considerable variation in life expectancy across the county with differences across the county of 7.7 years for males between the best and worst of areas and just 5.6 years for females.